satyakesav/Machine_Learning_Projects/README.md

 It contains the Principal Component Analysis implementation from scratch and the results are verified with the implementation in scikit-learn library.

 2. Eigen Face:
 It demonstrates the application of PCA in face detection.
-First 8 Principal Component variations are observed in the project.
-You will find the same by opening the project.
+Highest eight Principal Component variations are shown in the project.
+The dataset used is CelebA which can be obtained from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.